Notice of Privacy Practices

 This notice describes how medical information about you may be used and disclosed and how you can get access to this medical information.

 For more information about Norton Healthcare’s privacy policies, contact Norton Healthcare Health Information Management Department at (502) 629-8527 or call the Norton Healthcare Privacy Hotline at (502) 629-8051 or (866) 264-4567.

 This notice describes Norton Healthcare’s practices and those of:

-All of these entities, sites and locations follow the terms of this notice.
-In addition, these entities, sites and locations may share with each other medical information related to patient treatment, payment or hospital operations described in this notice an as otherwise permitted by law.
+All these entities, sites and locations follow the terms of this notice.
+In addition, these entities, sites and locations may share with each other medical information related to patient treatment, payment or hospital operations described in this notice and as otherwise permitted by law.

 Norton Healthcare’s pledge regarding health information privacy

 We understand that medical information about the health of our patients is personal.
 We are committed to protecting patients’ personal medical information.
 We create a record of the care and services you receive at Norton Healthcare facilities.
 We need this record to provide you with quality care and to comply with certain legal requirements.